Caiçara do Norte

 Caiçara do Norte is a municipality in the state of Rio Grande do Norte in the Northeast region of Brazil.
-With an area of 225.633 km², of which 1.6812 km² is urban, it is located 134 km from Natal, the state capital, and 1,759 km from Brasília, the federal capital.
+It has an area of 225.633 km², of which 1.6812 km² is urban.
+It is located 134 km from Natal, the state capital, and 1,759 km from Brasília, the federal capital.
 Its population in the 2022 demographic census was 6,293 inhabitants, according to the Brazilian Institute of Geography and Statistics (IBGE), ranking as the 97th most populous municipality in the state of Rio Grande do Norte.

 Geography

 The territory of Caiçara do Norte covers 225.633 km², of which 1.6812 km² constitutes the urban area.
 It sits at an average altitude of 0 meters above sea level.
 Caiçara do Norte borders these municipalities: to the south, Jandaíra and Parazinho; to the east, São Bento do Norte; and to the west, Galinhos.
 The city is located 124 km from the state capital Natal, and 1,759 km from the federal capital Brasília.

 Under the territorial division established in 2017 by the Brazilian Institute of Geography and Statistics (IBGE), the municipality belongs to the immediate geographical region of João Camara, within the intermediate region of Natal.
 Previously, under the microregion and mesoregion divisions, it was part of the microregion of Macau in the mesoregion of Central Potiguar.